fuhitonakagawa/markdown-for-humans/docs/BUILD.md

 - [ ] Table editing
 - [ ] Export to PDF/DOCX
 - [ ] Markdown to HTML rendering
+- [ ] Check browser console for errors (no console.log in release build)

 ### 4. Publish
 ```bash